 To that end, we have tried to identify the places in Alabama that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Cullman don’t mind us spreading the word.

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 52 places from across the state.